shubhamchandak94/HARC/README.md

 -t num_threads - default 8

 -m max_memory - Controls memory-time tradeoff for decompression with -p.
-Specify max memory in GB (minimum 3 GB). e.g. -m 10 for 10 GB maximum memory.
+Specify max memory in GB (minimum 3 GB for 8 threads). e.g. -m 10 for 10 GB maximum memory.
 Default: 7 GB (note: less than 3 GB memory required if -p not specified)

 ##### Help (this message)